 The agenda was tough.
 Its goal was to progress environmental topics across all three COPs.

-The game-changer for the Basel discussions was the proposed Ghana-Switzerland proposal, which having been discussed extensively over the past couple of years was finally agreed on during this COP.
-This change will establish new definitions for hazardous and non-hazardous e-waste and require most e-waste shipments to have PIC for transboundary movements.
+The game-changer was the Ghana-Switzerland proposal, which was finally agreed upon during COP15.
+This introduces new definitions for hazardous and non-hazardous e-waste and requires most e-waste shipments to have prior informed consent (PIC) for transboundary movement.

 -